 Whereas tracking down these hard-to-find films individually is a time-consuming, expensive, and complicated process, Asian Film Online brings this trove of high-quality resources straight to your library in one cost-effective, easy-to-use online interface.

-Asian Film Online: Volume I features more than 600 hours of film from across the region.
+Asian Film Online: Volume I features nearly 600 hours of film from across the region.
 More than 75 percent of these titles stream exclusively in Asian Film Online, and more than 60 percent are award winners.
 Twenty-four countries are represented, with a strong concentration on China, India, Iran, South Korea, and Southeast Asia.

 The collection features internationally acclaimed directors as well as those rarely seen outside their native countries.
 Filmmakers include:

 Other highlights of Volume I include:

 Launched in 2014, Volume II is growing to deliver 500 additional hours of film along with 1,000 pages of text focused on the featured films and filmmakers.
 The second volume features works from 70 countries across Asia, including more in-depth coverage of Turkey, Hong Kong, Afghanistan, and Vietnam.